scrtlabs/enigma-core/enigma-principal/README.md

 # Enigma Principal Node

+The Principal node is part of the Enigma node software stack.
+The Principal component  is responsible for emitting random numbers from within an enclave into the Enigma contract.
+Currently it is a centralized to maintain simplicity while testing and developing Core.

 <img src="https://drone.enigma.co/api/badges/enigmampc/enigma-core/status.svg?branch=principal-node-isan" />

 ## To see all of the options available once compiled cd into /bin and type